Social Democratic Alliance: History

 The parties then formally merged in May 2000 under the name The Alliance (Samfylkingin).
+The first leader of the unified party was Össur Skarphéðinsson.
 The merger was a deliberate attempt to unify the entire Icelandic centre-left into one political party capable of countering the centre-right Independence Party.
 However, the initial attempt failed as a group of Althing representatives rejected the new party's platform, which was inspired by that of UK Prime Minister Tony Blair's centrist New Labour, and broke away before the merger to found the Left-Green Movement, a party based on more traditional democratic socialist values as well as Euroscepticism and green politics.
-The Icelandic Movement – Living Country merged into the party in March 2009.